ChinonsoIg/multi-step-form/README.md

 ## How to Use the App
 The homepage displays an intro.
 Click on the button "Apply for loan" to start your loan application.\
 The application process has six steps.
-A step indicator shows steps that are completed.\
+A step indicator shows the steps (both the completed steps and the pending steps).\
 After completion, a summary of the application is displayed for preview before submission.
-The user can go back to previous sections.\
+The user can go back to previous steps to edit the data before submission.\

-Check out the app live https://happy-meitner-cbd6c6.netlify.app